Midwest emo: Revival (2007–2015)

 In the mid-to late 2000s, a revival of the Midwest emo sound was spearheaded by the Pennsylvania-based groups Tigers Jaw, Glocca Morra, Snowing and Algernon Cadwallader and the English band TTNG.
 Under their influence, underground emo scenes formed across the United States in such localities as West Virginia, Willimantic, Connecticut and Chicago.
 Notable fourth-wave acts from the Chicago scene included Into It.
 Over It., CSTVT, Pet Symmetry, Joie de Vivre, Their / They're / There, Lifted Bells, Camping in Alaska, Oliver Houston, and Dowsing.
 Fourth-wave emo had become a fully-realised movement by 2011.
 Philadelphia's scene remained prominent throughout the wave, contributing bands such as Everyone Everywhere, Modern Baseball, Hop Along, Jank, Balance and Composure, and mewithoutYou.

 By 2013, the Midwest emo revival had become a dominant force in underground music.
-The year saw high profile by Balance and Composure, Brave Bird, Crash of Rhinos, Foxing, the Front Bottoms, Little Big League and the World Is a Beautiful Place & I Am No Longer Afraid to Die.
+The year saw high profile releases by Balance and Composure, Brave Bird, Crash of Rhinos, Foxing, the Front Bottoms, Little Big League and the World Is a Beautiful Place & I Am No Longer Afraid to Die.
 During the movement, various emo bands from the 1990s and early 2000s have reunited for reunion tours or permanent reunions American Football and the Get-Up Kids.

+By the mid-2010s, many Midwest emo revival bands had begun experimenting considerably with their sound, creating music less indebted to the 1990s emo bands that defined the fourth wave's early years and instead morphing the style towards what many critics began to call post-emo.
+As early as 2015, Vice writer Ian Cohen referenced the end of the emo revival and the beginning of the post-emo era with the release of the World Is a Beautiful Place & I Am No Longer Afraid to Die's second album Harmlessness, while BrooklynVegan writer Andrew Sacher recalled the same sentiment retrospectively in 2021 about Foxing's 2018 third album Nearer My God.
+By the end of the decade many of the most influential bands in fourth wave emo had disbanded: Modern Baseball in 2017, Title Fight in 2018 and Balance and Composure in 2019.

 In the 2020s, Midwest emo became a meme on TikTok with videos parodying the genre's stylings.
 This includes the use of long naming schemes, relationships, and poor singing quality.

+During the mid-2020s, many emo bands moved away from the experimentalism that defined the fifth-wave of emo, instead reviving the Midwest emo revival sound.
+This included 2010s bands Ogbert the Nerd and Oolong, as well as new bands such as Pomfret.
+Around 2025, many prominent fifth-wave emo bands disbanded or pivoted their styles away from emo.